top of page

 The Laboratory of Integrative Multi-Omics Research in the Department of Pharmacology is engaged in cutting-edge research that aims to integrate large-scale data derived from varied bio-analytical technology platforms including next-generation sequencing (NGS), mass spectrometry (MS), magnetic resonance spectroscopy (MRS), among others.

 The lab focuses on questions related to cancer biology, specifically understanding the etiology of pediatric malignancies, their diagnosis and progression and, their heterogeneous response to pharmacotherapeutics.
 We develop novel methods for modeling the emergence of biological phenotypes following measurements of their genomes, transcriptomes, and proteomes over a period of time or course of pharmacological intervention.
-The -omics technologies employed in our lab are listed below.

 • Genomics - via DNA-seq, aCGH, WGS, WES